-While most RV boondockers prefer to head south in the winter for warmer climates, there are still a few hard core campers who make a habit of roughing through the freeze.
+While most RV boondockers prefer to head south in the winter for warmer climates, there are still a few hard core campers who make a habit of boondocking in freezing temperatures.

 If you’re new to boondocking or RVing, don’t attempt to live in your rig during freezing temperatures for any significant length of time.
 There are a lot of factors to consider, and a lot of preparation that needs to be done…

 Snow Tires or Tire Chains

 If you plan to boondock for at least a week in freezing temperatures, you will need to be able to drive out of your camp site and get to a store for supplies, assistance, or even medical help if necessary.
 If however, you allow yourself to be locked into your camp site because your vehicle cannot get traction over icy roads, then you’re effectively at the mercy of forest rangers, law enforcement, or other emergency personnel.

 Loss of Propane Pressure

-Remember that propane tanks will freeze up once temperatures inside the tank drops to below -44 degrees F. At that point, you will no longer be able to get any propane from your tanks.
-Even if temps have not hit -44 degrees F, pressure will continue to drop inside those tanks.
+Remember that propane tanks will lose pressure once drops to below -44 degrees F. At that point, you will no longer be able to get any propane from your tanks.
+Even if temps are still quite a ways higher, pressure will continue to drop inside those tanks.
 There are companies that make propane tank blankets, but these can be expensive.

 Do not move your propane tanks inside your RV living space.
 Even a tiny leak at the valve or other connection, can kill you while you’re sleeping at night, especially when you’re talking about the larger #20 or #30 pound tanks.
 The smaller 1 gallon canisters are fine to use indoors.